ExaESM-WP4/Containers-for-Scientific-Computing/04_hands_on_sessions.md

 ### Task

-Make available the file-system of your computer within the container.
+Make the file-system of your computer available to the container.

 This will show how to get data in and out of the container.
 We've already seen that from within the container, we can access the network / the internet.
 For many _industry_ applications using the network for interacting with the environment is all that is needed.
-For a scientific data-analysis context, file-system acces is, however, essential.
+For a scientific data-analysis context, file-system acces is, however, often essential.

 ### Hints